GenoImel/Mono-ECS-Core/Documentation~/CoreArchitecture.md

         // We set the name of the instantiated GameManager prefab
         // to be the same as this script component.
 In our case,
-        // it will be name SunderpathGameManager.
+        // it will be name RootNameGameManager.
         protected override string GetApplicationName()
         {
-            return nameof(SunderpathGameManager);
+            return nameof(RootNameGameManager);
         }

         // OnInitialized() is called after the singleton GameManager